 Paju has quickly become one of Korea’s most popular tourist spots after being featured in a few Korean dramas like “The Master’s Sun”, “My Love from the Star” and “The Girl Who Sees Smells”.

 Paju is located just outside of Seoul, so easily accessible by taking the Gyeongui-Jungang line from Seoul (1h and about 2500 won one way).
-We arrived to Heyri Art Village, right before lunch and had a relaxing day out.
+We arrived at Heyri Art Village, right before lunch and had a relaxing day out.

 2. Jeonju and its Hanok Village is one of the best day trips from Seoul!

 There are many things to see in Jeonju besides the Hanok Village.
 Also, make sure to try the food there, as Jeonju serves some of the best food in Korea.

-3. Alpaca World
+3. Visit Alpaca World near Seoul

 Around 2 hours from Seoul, you can visit the Alpaca World.
-It is the ideal place to spend good times surrounded by farm animals such as Alpaca, Sheep, Birds, Deer, camel,… Alpaca World is the largest forest farm in Korea.
+It is the ideal place to spend good times surrounded by farm animals such as Alpaca, Sheep, Birds, Deer, and camel,… Alpaca World is the largest forest farm in Korea.
 Adults and children will have fond memories of this place.

 The Alpaca World is nestled in the mountains area of the Gyeonggi Region, which makes a perfect and beautiful day trip from Seoul.

-They do have cafes there, however the food options are rather limited.
+They do have cafes there, however, the food options are rather limited.
 So eat before in one of the local restaurants.

 Overall, the Alpaca World is a fun day trip from Seoul.

-4. Suwon Hwaseong Fortress
+4. The Beautiful Suwon Hwaseong Fortress

 Do you like history?
 Wondering where to go in Korea?
 Then Suwon is the place for you!
 Suwon is located 30 minutes by KTX train from Seoul and is known for its UNESCO World Heritage Palace and Hwaseong Fortress.
 The palace was the largest palace dating from the Joseon dynasty.
-It was built in 1796 and completely surrounded by defensive walls, now the walls have wide hiking trails, which is perfect for an afternoon stroll on a sunny day.
+It was built in 1796 and completely surrounded by defensive walls, now the walls have wide hiking trails, which are perfect for an afternoon stroll on a sunny day.

 You can get to Suwon from Seoul by taking the KTX from Seoul Station (30 minutes and around 8000 won one way) or take the metro line 1 towards Sinchang (60 minutes and around 2000 won in one direction).
-From Suwon station, you can take the bus to the fortress from the exit 4 or 5.
-You can also take the bus 3000 from Gangnam station, or bus 7700 from Sadang station.
+From Suwon station, you can take the bus to the fortress from exit 4 or 5.
+You can also take bus 3000 from Gangnam station, or bus 7700 from Sadang station.

 5. Pocheon Art Valley another great day trip from Seoul

 Former granite quarry, Pocheon Art Valley has now become a space dedicated to art and culture.
-The valley has an observation deck, an art gallery and a performance hall.
+The valley has an observation deck, an art gallery, and a performance hall.
 Also, there is a cafe, walking trails, a monorail, etc.

-Lake Cheonjoho in Pocheon art Valley has the distinction of being very pure.
+Lake Cheonjoho in Pocheon Art Valley has the distinction of being very pure.
 Indeed, the lake water is formed from spring water and rainwater which flows through the granite quarry.
 A magnificent place to discover especially in winter when the lake is frozen!

-JOIN A TOUR: going to Pocheon is not really possible via Public Transport.
-Hence the only option is to go by car, or join a tour here.
+JOIN A TOUR: Going to Pocheon is not really possible via Public Transport.
+Hence the only option is to go by car or join a tour here.